skedify/sdk-js/README.md

 // READ the current configuration console.log(SDK.configuration)

-// EDIT the current configuration
-// - either merge new options with the old ones SDK.configure({ ... })
+// EDIT the current configuration by merging a new object SDK.configure({ ... })
-// - or replace/edit them directly
-SDK.configuration = {}
-SDK.configuration.locale = 'fr-BE'
 ```

 The options are: